Walker, Texas Ranger: Premise

 Walker also works closely with (and shares a mutual attraction to) Alexandra "Alex" Cahill (Sheree J. Wilson), a Tarrant County Assistant District Attorney, who on occasion puts up a frown if Walker does not obtain results in time.
 He also gets advice on cases from C.D.
 Parker (Gailard Sartain, pilot season; Noble Willingham, seasons 1–7), a veteran Ranger (later inducted into the Texas Rangers Hall of Fame) who worked with Walker (and is the only character on the show to address Walker by his first name Cordell on a regular basis) until retiring to operate a small restaurant and bar called "CD's Bar and Grill", a restaurant widely known in the series for its chili.
 In season 7, two rookie Texas Rangers, Sydney Cooke (Nia Peeples), and Francis Gage (Judson Mills), are assigned under Walker and Trivette's command.

 The series was well known during its run for its product placement deal with Chrysler, especially its Dodge division.
 After Walker used a GMC Sierra during the first season, he switched to the Dodge Ram (which at the start of the second season was completely redesigned for 1994), which would be advertised during commercial breaks.
 Other members of the cast often used other Chrysler vehicles, while villains would drive vehicles from General Motors or Ford Motor Company.
 This was not unlike The Andy Griffith Show, which exclusively used Ford vehicles due to a sponsorship deal with Andy Griffith.
-Coincidentally, the show ended just as Dodge was getting ready to redesign the Ram again for the 2002 model year.
-However the 2006 Dodge Ram SRT-10 was used in the movie Trial by Fire, driven by Walker.
+Coincidentally, the show ended just as Dodge was getting ready to redesign the Ram again for the 2002 model year, but the 2006 Dodge Ram SRT-10 was used later in the movie Trial by Fire, driven by Walker.